domlimited/domlimited/README.md

-### Hi 👋, I'm Jinadit Jantaraka</h1>
+### Hi 👋, I'm JINADIT JANTARAKA
-I graduated with a degree in Computer Science from Sakon Nakhon Rajabhat University.
-I have a strong foundation in programming and a good understanding of the MVC architecture.
-I am eager to continue developing my skills, acquiring new knowledge, and contributing to the success of future projects.</h3>
+Highly motivated Full-Stack Developer with a strong foundation in programming and MVC architecture, eager to leverage expertise in front-end and back-end development to contribute to innovative projects.
+Proficient in a wide array of technologies including JavaScript, PHP, SQL, Laravel, Next.js, React, and Node.js (Nest.js), with a proven track record of developing comprehensive web applications from concept to deployment.
+Seeking to continuously develop skills and acquire new knowledge to drive project success.

 - 🔭 I’m currently diving into **AI** by running LLaMA models from Hugging Face with llama.cpp for local inference experiments